forem/forem/docs/frontend/liquid-tags.md

 end
 ```

-_If you do not define this constant the liquid tag will be usable in all
+**REMINDER: if you do not define a `VALID_CONTEXTS` constant the liquid tag will
-contexts by default._
+be usable in all contexts by default.**